Everything I Wish I Could Pin on Twitter

 On May 15, 1948, Britain gave Zionists its mandate in Palestine for the purpose of creating an Israeli state.
 Ever since, Palestinians have been occupied, kidnapped, under siege, displaced, and/or murdered by white supremacists weaponizing the Jewish faith (with help from their international allies).

 On October 7, 2023, Palestinians trapped in Gaza dared break out of their cage and fight their oppressors.
-We are now more than eight months into the genocide that is the occupation’s outsized retaliation, where many more than the reported 37,000+ Palestinians have been gruesomely murdered and those who survive the acute attacks suffer from famine, water scarcity, and disease, and have little to no protection from the elements.
+We are now more than 21 months into the genocide that is the occupation’s outsized retaliation, where many more than the reported 61,000+ Palestinians have been gruesomely murdered and those who survive the acute attacks suffer from famine, water scarcity, and disease, and have little to no protection from the elements.

 Learn more about Palestine.